Felix Klos

-Felix Klos (born 1992) is an American–Dutch historian, political scientist and author.
+Felix Constantijn Olivier Klos (3 March 1992) is a Dutch-American historian, political scientist, and politician of the Democrats 66 (D66).

 Education

-Klos was educated at the Lincoln College at the University of Oxford, and Middlebury College, Vermont.
+Klos was educated at Lincoln College at the University of Oxford, and Middlebury College, Vermont.
 His academic work has focused on European integration.
-During his studies he served as a Legislative Intern in the United States Senate and an International Office Intern for the progressive Dutch Liberal Democratic Party D66.
+During his studies, he served as a Legislative Intern in the United States Senate, and as an International Office Intern for the Dutch social liberal party Democrats 66.

+Political career

+In 2019, Klos was a candidate for D66 in the European Parliament elections.
+In the run-up to the elections he made a bid for delegation leader for D66, but was not elected.
+Sophie in 't Veld was chosen as delegation leader.
+He was a candidate for the party in the 2025 parliamentary election.
+D66's election victory secured his seat in parliament.

 Publications

 Klos is the author of Churchill on Europe: The Untold Story of Churchill's European Project (London, IB Tauris, June 2016) and Winston Churchill – Father of Europe (Amsterdam, 2016, Hollands Diep).
 The Guardian described the book as "scintillating" and observed that it "shows very persuasively how Churchill supported a postwar union of European states and wanted Britain to play a leading part in it.".
 In addition to the books Klos published a number of newspaper and magazine articles regarding Churchill's European legacy in the perspective of the UK EU referendum in June 2016.